orchest/orchest/docs/source/development/development_workflow.md

 #### Single node

 Generally speaking, single node deployments make it far easier to test changes.
-For example, to make changes on the `orchest-api` service, do the following:
+First of all, make sure the in-node docker engine is active:

 ```bash
 # Verify if in-node docker engine is active